dcomtois/sortLines/readme.md

 install_github('dcomtois/RStudioAddinsDC')
 ```
 ## About the package
 For now, only the sortLines addin is included, but I might write other addins in the future.
-That's why I gave it a generic name.